jonseb974/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 #!/bin/bash
-#a readme file
+#readme file
-This is a readme file link to this repository about pointers, arrays, strings.
+This is a redme, file link to this repository.